security-notes/infobyte-faraday-wiki/Proxy.md

 This should show you the value or those variables.

-And in the end, when everything else is done run either `faraday-client` or `./faraday-server.py`.
+And in the end, when everything else is done run either `faraday-client` or `faraday-server`.